Dark Information in Black Hole with $\lambda\varphi$ Fluid

-Lastly, we calculated the dark information reduced by mimetic dark matter by considering the information correlation between the emissions radiated out from the black hole's horizon.
-Such information correlation originates from the nonthermal radiation of the black hole and can not be measured locally.
-The result shows that, similar to the case of dark energy~\cite{MaChenSun:2018NPB}, the dark information of the Hawking radiation is also increased by the mimetic dark matter.
-However, opposite to the case of dark energy, the dark information added by the mimetic dark matter increases during the evaporation of the black hole.
+Lastly, we calculated the dark information reduced by {the $\lambda\varphi$ fluid by considering the information correlation between the radiated particles.} Such information correlation originates from the nonthermal radiation of the black hole and can not be measured locally.
+The result shows that, similar to the case of dark energy~\cite{MaChenSun:2018NPB}, the dark information of the Hawking radiation is also increased by {the $\lambda\varphi$ fluid}.
+However, opposite to the case of dark energy, the dark information added by {the $\lambda\varphi$ fluid} increases during the evaporation of the black hole.

-Note that the analytic black hole solution in mimetic gravity obtained in this paper can only describe partly a spherically symmetric black hole around by dark matter.
-In fact, in order to have a more realistic black solution, one should consider the realistic distribution of the dark matter around the black hole.
-We will investigate this issue in future research.